Or for fastest response time, email us directly here!

 Beginning on January 1, 2021, the standard mileage rates for the use of a car (also vans, pickups or panel trucks) will be:

-57.5 cents per mile driven for business use, down one half of a cent from the rate for 2019,
+56 cents per mile driven for business use, down 1.5 cents from the rate for 2020,

-17 cents per mile driven for medical or moving purposes, down three cents from the rate for 2019, and
+16 cents per mile driven for medical, or moving purposes for qualified active duty members of the Armed Forces, down 1 cent from the rate for 2020, and

 The standard mileage rate for business use is based on an annual study of the fixed and variable costs of operating an automobile.
 The rate for medical and moving purposes is based on the variable costs.